A small business website is ‘must-have’ for entrepreneurs, small businesses and anyone who wants to sell products or services online.

 There are thousands of themes in the market place which are specific to your industry – some of which are free.
 FREE I hear you scream!
 Yes but they are usually free for a reason and are poorly coded and have zero support.

 So my preference would be to choose a good WordPress theme that matches your business type, has good buyer reviews and has a good support structure.
-Also check to see if it is a responsive design as you’ll want it to work on mobiles phones, tablet devices and desktop computers.
+Also check to see if it is a responsive design as you’ll want it to work on mobile phones, tablet devices and desktop computers.
 Up until now I’ve used Theme Forest which offers plenty of premium themes for around $45 and has a pretty good track record.

 Others include Woo Themes which offer excellent designs and have a good range of e-commerce templates to use.
-And if you really want to have the full ability to customise your site then you could consider the Genesis framework.
+And if you want to have the full ability to customise your site then you could consider the Genesis framework.

 Regardless of whether you intend to create a small business website, a site for a sole trader offering services or an e-commerce website for a company selling products, there will be a template available for you to use and customise.